ShiroFinds

 Simple ways to get more value from it

-• Lay towels out before the bath starts so you are not searching afterward.
+• Lay towels out before the bath starts so you aren’t searching afterward.

 • Use diluted shampoo for more even application on thicker coats if appropriate.